 There are several interesting aspects of hellish NDEs that might give us a clue as to the function of these experiences.
 First, no NDEs in the nderf.org database have described a person being cast into hell by God or other religious being.
 In fact, in a large majority of cases, when a person who initially finds themselves in a hellish or terrifying place calls out to God for mercy, they are immediately rescued from the situation and delivered into a beautiful and peaceful scenario.
 Understandably, the rescue scenario is extremely instructive and impactful to the experiencer after they return to life.
 Hellish NDEs can inspire such a powerful transformation in the experiencer that they later consider it a gift; the most profound experience of their lives.
 A study done by Barbara Rommer M.D. show that frightening NDEs “result in substantial positive life changes including a greatly reduced fear of death.
 (Long, 2016)”

 In answer to my earlier question, do hellish NDEs mean that hell exists?
-Of course, no one living today can really answer that question, but spiritual literature over the last two centuries and visions of the afterlife experienced by out-of-body experts would suggest that the answer is both yes and no. There does seem to be dimensions of the afterlife that are dark, depressing and downright hellish but we as spirits only go there after death if we choose to.
+Of course, no one living today can really answer that question, but spiritual literature over the last two centuries and visions of the afterlife experienced by out-of-body experts would suggest that the answer is both yes and no. There does seem to be dimensions of the afterlife that are dark, depressing and downright hellish.
+However, spirits only go there after death if they choose to or feel that they are deserving of such a fate.
 Spirits who prefer to be hateful, angry, violent and evil may choose to be in the company of spirits of the same ilk.
 We do have free will, after all.
 However as soon as we wish to redeem ourselves, soften our hearts, and participate in the more creative and collaborative aspect of love and service to others, we are free to rise into more beautiful regions of the afterlife.
 All it takes is to call out for mercy and to let go of the dense negative emotions that led you into that place to begin with.